-Don't Ignore Emotional Bids If You Want to Feel Closer to Your Partner
+Don't Ignore Emotional Bids for Connection If You Want to Feel Close to Your Partner

 Sometimes, communicating with a partner can be effortless.
 It's like having a secret language.
 You finish each other's sentences.
 You read each other's minds.
 But this is a description of a typical scene from a romantic comedy.
 Real life rarely looks like a choreographed sequence between actors on a film set.